edgelesssys/contrast/rfc/004-recovery.md

 Since the generated keys will be used for TLS, the choice of algorithms is limited to what's usually supported by TLS implementers.
 The most restrictive applicable standard is the [Baseline Requirements](https://cabforum.org/uploads/CA-Browser-Forum-BR-v2.0.0.pdf) for browsers, which require TLS certificates to use ECDSA or RSA keys.
 Although the Go standard library doesn't support deterministic generation of these key types, standards-based alternatives are available: <https://pkg.go.dev/filippo.io/keygen#ECDSA>.

-The transition signatures don't need to be deterministic, so we can derive an ECDSA key from the seed to sign transitions.
+For deterministic signatures, we will use Ed25519.

 ### Persistent State

+We're going to store the following types of objects:

+- Policies
+- Manifests
+- Transitions
+- _Head_: a reference to the "last applied" transition

+All but the last type are content-addressable: their reference is completely determined by their content.
+This makes for some nice properties, like idempotent, conflict-free upsert semantics and natural integrity protection.
+Updates to the head, however, need to have transaction semantics to deal with concurrency.
+This becomes especially important when we want to allow for more than one coordinator instance.
+A storage model that matches our needs is a transactional key-value store.

-There are basically two options for persistent state in a Kubernetes cluster: persistent volumes and Kubernetes objects.
+There are two built-in options for storage in a Kubernetes cluster: persistent volumes and Kubernetes objects.
-We propose using persistent volumes because they require less business logic in the Coordinator.
+We propose starting with persistent volumes, because they require less business logic (operator boilerplate) in the Coordinator.
-The [appendix contains an alternative proposal](#kubernetes-objects) and suggestions for supporting both flavours.
+Modelling the volume with a KV interface allows for future replacement of the backend.
+The [appendix](#appendix) discusses some options for storage layouts.

 As of 2024-05-07, persistent volumes on AKS CoCo are only supported in [`volumeMode: block`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#raw-block-volume-support).
 This is sufficient for our use case - we can set up a filesystem when we need one.